 Common Causes of ER Negligence

-The most common cause of medical negligence in the emergency department is when a patient is seen by a mid-level provider instead of a physician who is Board-certified in medical emergency medicine.
+The most common cause of medical negligence in the emergency department arises when a mid-level provider, rather than a physician who is Board-certified in emergency medicine, treats a patient.
 A mid-level provider is a physician’s assistant or nurse practitioner.
-They are perfectly acceptable to treat common complaints such as a sprained ankle or a cut, but they should not be providing care for more complex clinical presentations.
+They routinely treat common complaints such as sprained ankles or cuts, but they should not handle more complex clinical presentations.

-In addition, emergency rooms can sometimes be chaotic and it might lead to rushed results or other mistakes being made.
+In addition, chaotic emergency rooms often create rushed results or lead staff to make other mistakes.
 Understaffing and a lack of proper training could also lead to hospital negligence and make them liable in an Albany ER malpractice claim.

 Doctor Negligence Does Not Always Lead to a Claim